brucehs/simple-hue-control-racket/README.md

 * Everything runs on the main thread, so larger RESTful commands freeze the program as they are executed.

-* The bridge username is currently hard coded.
-Moreover, custom usernames are about to be deprecated and randomly generated usernames will be used instead.
-Functionality to create said usernames is not yet in the program, so one must use another tool (I've used bash curl scripts).

 * For theatrical purposes, a dedicated router—not connected to the internet—is recommended.

 * I've only run the program on Mac OS X 10.9 and 10.10 and Racket v 6.0.
 I have no clue how it will function on other platforms.